Shads2290/shadane-williams.github.io/index.md

 - Used the Random Forest, Bagging classifier, and XGBoost classifier
 - Used these three models to distinguige click fraud base on accuracy
 - Selected best model based on train and test performance
-- XGBoost Classifier model had an accuracy score 99.7%
+- Random Forest, Bagging classifiers, and XGBoost models have an approximate accuracy of 99%

 ***